little-world/rust-course/projecta/03-string-interning.md

     }
 }
 ```
 **Why this is wrong**: The interner's job is to **store and return references to stored strings**.
-If we return `Cow::Owned(String)`, the string isn't in the interner—it's owned by the caller!
+If we return `Cow::Owned(String)`, the string isn't in the interner.
+It's owned by the caller!
 That defeats the purpose.

 **The Correct Pattern**: